weissbe92/MSc_thesis_BenediktWeiss/open lab notebook/february_2018.md

 02/05/18 - 02/11/18:

-- preparation of talk about my project on thursday
+- preparation of talk about my project and [presentation](https://github.com/weissbe92/MSc_thesis_BenediktWeiss/blob/master/open%20lab%20notebook/presentation%20of%20study.pdf) on thursday
+- 2 questionaires for experiment (appendix in ethic proposal): screening and testing of stimuli